dominicskywalkr/VAICCS/README.md

 Shorter clips (<3s) often don’t provide enough acoustic detail.
 Longer clips (>30s) are fine, but you can break them into smaller segments for more embeddings.

- # VAICCS — GUI (VAICCS.exe)

-This document describes the graphical user interface provided by the VAICCS application (built from `launcher.py` / `gui.spec`).
-It focuses only on the features and UX of the GUI executable — not command-line tools.

 ## What VAICCS.exe Provides

-- Real-time closed captioning using an optional Vosk model (on-device speech recognition).
+- Real-time closed captioning using a Vosk model (on-device speech recognition).
 - Audio capture via `sounddevice` (microphone or Windows loopback).
 - Transcript terminal with auto-scroll, clear, and save controls.
 - Model selection and download manager (install Vosk models into the app's `models/` folder).